Info in Miami & Nationwide

 Following a three week trial, the jury returned the verdict in favor of the plaintiff finding Royal Caribbean Cruises was negligent and 100 percent liable for the injuries caused to the plaintiff, absolving Spearman of any possible fault.

-Spearman, who resides in New Zealand, was working as an officer aboard the Voyager of the Seas, a RCCL cruise ship, when her hand was pulled-in and severely crushed by an automatic sliding door.
+Spearman, who resides in New Zealand, was working as an officer aboard the Voyager of the Seas, an RCCL cruise ship, when her hand was pulled-in and severely crushed by an automatic sliding door.
 At the time of the incident, Spearman was rushing to the aid of a fellow crew member who was violating RCCL’s safety policies by going through a remotely-controlled power door during a fire safety test.

 As the door began to close on the crewmember, Spearman attempted to hold the door open by pressing down on the handle as she had been trained to do when the door was being remotely controlled.
-However, before she could remove her hand it was pulled into the recess pocket of the sliding door and crushed.
+However, before she could remove her hand it was pulled into the recessed pocket of the sliding door and crushed.
 In the three years preceding Spearman’s injury, twelve other Royal Caribbean crewmembers have suffered hand injuries when their hands were pulled into the pocket of fire doors onboard.

 As a result of Spearman’s hand injury, she has suffered complex regional pain syndrome, a disabling chronic pain disorder, and also post-traumatic stress disorder, both of which have severely limited her quality life.